gganty/Photo-redactor/README.txt

-*TO USE THE APP, FIRSTLY YOU MUST INSTALL PyQt6 AND Pillow LIBRARIES* *To start: python3 main.py*
+*TO USE THE APP, FIRSTLY YOU MUST INSTALL PyQt6 AND PIL LIBRARIES* *To start: python3 main.py*

 Please, before typing anything, consider, that this project was created only for developing my programming skills.